highjoule/Beerwulf.Data.Assessment/answers/md/BEERWULF_TASK-Test.md

 l_df0.to_csv('lineitem2.tbl', header=None, index=None, sep='|', line_terminator='|\n')
 ```

-### Read the table again just to make sure that the infromation was correctly saved.
+### Reading of the table again just to make sure that the infromation was correctly saved.
 The columns migth not match with the intended data, but luckily for SQL this is irrelevant at this moment.

 ```python